Canvas Instructor Guide

 Tips

-Set your Canvas name and pronoun
+Set your Canvas name and pronouns

 3. Choose your pronouns from the drop-down.